rorywalsh/cabbage/Docs/markdown/cabbage_changed.md

 * `SChannel` -- The channel that was most recently changed
 * `kIndex` -- The index of the channel that was changed in relation to the input array
-* `kTrig` -- will output a trigger value of 1 whenever a channel changes.
+* `kTrig` -- will output a trigger value of 1 whenever a channel changes, or a threshold has been crossed.
-* `kThreshold` -- if added, will output a trigger value of 1 whenever a channel changes to this value.
+* `kThreshold` -- [optional] if added, will output a trigger value of 1 whenever a channel changes to this value.
-* `kMode` There are three modes:
+* `kMode` == [optional] Defaults to 2.
+There are three modes:

 kMode = 0 - (down-up) kTrig outputs a 1 when current channel value is higher than kThreshold, while old channel value was equal to or lower than kThreshold.